Accenture/mercury/guides/CHAPTER-9.md

 For example, the traces may be used in production transaction analytics.

 > IMPORTANT: do not annotate sensitive or secret information such as PII, PHI, PCI data because
-             the distributed trace log containing performance metrics and annotations would be logged by the system.
-The trace would also be forwarded to a centralized telemetry dashboard.
+             the trace is visible in application log.
+It may also be forwarded to a centralized telemetry dashboard.

 ## Minimalist API design for event orchestration

 As a best practice, we advocate a minimalist approach in API integration.
-To build powerful composable applications, this small set of APIs shown above is sufficient to perform "event orchestration" where you write code to coordinate how the various functions work together as a single "executable".
+To build powerful composable applications, the above set of APIs is sufficient to perform "event orchestration" where you write code to coordinate how the various functions work together as a single "executable".
 Please refer to [Chapter-4](CHAPTER-4.md) for more details about event orchestration.

-Since Mercury is used in production installations, we will exercise the best effort to keep the above API stable.
+Since Mercury is used in production installations, we will exercise the best effort to keep the core API stable.

 Other APIs in the toolkits are used internally to build the engine itself, and they may change from time to time.
 They are mostly convenient methods and utilities.
-The engine is fully encapsulated and any internal API changes should not impact your applications.
+The engine is fully encapsulated and any internal API changes are not likely to impact your applications.

 ## Optional Event Scripting